-Peter stooped to grab the bike, but in his drunken state he nearly fell on top of the old man.
+He took the bike in his hands but in his drunken state he nearly fell on top of the old man.

 "Careful, yea piss head!"

 "I'm not a piss head!
-I wish you'd stop calling me names," said Peter, eventually untangling the bike from the old man's legs.
+I wish you'd stop calling me names," he said, eventually untangling the bike from the old man's legs.

-"Look, what ever you're name is, get my phone from my pocket.
+"Look, whatever your name is, get my phone from my pocket.
 I need to tell my misses what's happened."

 Peter patted the man's pockets and found the phone.
-He searched the contacts until he found one labeled 'Home'.
-He pressed the green button and held it out to the old man lying on the ground.
+He searched the contacts until he found one labelled, 'Home'.
+He pressed the green button and held it out.

 "I can't move my arms, dumbass"